Shambo-arch/Alx_Capstone_E_Commerce_API_Project/README.md

 ﻿# Alx_Capstone_E_Commerce_API_Project

- **Django Rest Framework:** Utilized DRF for building scalable and maintainable APIs with serializers and viewsets.
+ **Django Rest Framework:** Utilized DRF for building scalable and maintainable End-Points with serializers and viewsets.

 **CRUD Operations**: Implemented Create, Read, Update, and Delete functionalities for users and products.